ericcheatham/personal-website/src/pages/resume/index.md

 #### Site Reliability Engineer at Workiva Feburary 2017 to June 2018 Ames, IA

-- Coordinate efforts between product teams and support teams to develop a sustainable and scalable support plan for their products.
+- Coordinated efforts between product teams and support teams to develop a sustainable and scalable support plan for their products.
-- Identify, improve, and automate processes central to ongoing support and maintenance of our existing infrastructure
+- Identifed, improved, and automated processes central to ongoing support and maintenance of our existing infrastructure
-- Maintain complex application infrastructure across Google and Amazon cloud services during quarterly on-call rotation.
+- Maintained complex application infrastructure across Google and Amazon cloud services during quarterly on-call rotation.

 #### Rapid Response Engineer at Workiva May 2013 to Feburary 2017 Ames, IA

-- Identify and correct inconsistencies with data in a large scale Google App Engine application.
+- Identified and corrected inconsistencies with data in a large scale Google App Engine application.
-- Advise development teams on ways to improve uptimes and reliability of multiple application services running on Google App Engine.
+- Advised development teams on ways to improve uptimes and reliability of multiple application services running on Google App Engine.
-- Develop support tooling to enable self service for customer support engineers allowing Software Engineers to focus on product improvement.
+- Developed support tooling to enable a team of 10 customer support engineers to self-service common customer issues allowing Software Engineers to focus on product improvement.

 #### Software Engineering Intern at Pearson Education May 2012 to Aug 2012 Iowa City, IA

 - Designed and developed an JSF portal to increase visiblity into standarized testing statistics for a team of 20 analyists.

+#### Software Engineering Intern at Honeywell (formerly Intermec) May 2011 to Dec 2011 Cedar Rapids, IA

+- Executed numerous rounds of product testing as part of the customer solution testing operation.
+This involved validating software and hardware of point-of-sale systems both independently and together as a single product.
+Each device ran on Windows CE and needed to work the same across a field of 15 different devices each with their own unique use cases.

 ## Community Involvement

-#### Workiva "Ethnic Diversity in Technology" Affinity Group
+#### Workiva Diversity and Inclusion Committee -- Founder

-- Formed an affinity group to inform the conversation around historically underrepresented ethnicitites at Workiva and beyond
+- Created Workiva's first Diversity and Inclusion iniatives at their home office in Iowa.
+Helped to form a framework that lead to the creation and support of 5 employee affinity/resources groups supporting: Employees of Color, Women, Military Veterans, Parents, and LGBT Workivans.

-#### African American Leadership Academy Fellow
+#### African American Leadership Academy -- Fellow

-- Took part in an 8 month program to train Black and African American Iowans in the skills needed to find success in the business space in central Iowa and Beyond
+- Graduated from an 8 month program to train Black and African American Iowans in the skills needed to find success in personal, business, and communty engagement.
+Worked with a team of 10 black professionals with varying industrial backgrounds to host a resource fair in one of Des Moines' largest black neighborhoods

+#### Des Moines Neighbors -- Vice Chair

+- Helped to rewrite the organizational charter to better engage a younger and more diverse group of neighborhood activist within Des Moines.

 ## Education